freqtrade/freqtrade/docs/backtesting.md

 ```

 This will allow you to drill deeper into your backtest results, and perform analysis which would make the regular backtest-output unreadable.

+If you have some ideas for interesting / helpful backtest data analysis ideas, please submit a PR so the community can benefit from it.

 ## Backtesting multiple strategies